sjbennett123/polarlarp/content/background/bloody_fist.md

 - Blade of Assasination   <!-- (+3 Short Sword, Silence x2) -->
 - Necklace of Hidden Movements  <!-- (Sleep x2, Silence x2, Curse x1) -->

-“He stands at the ready, quietly composed and eyes darting around the room to make sure of all exits and potential threats.
+*He stands at the ready, quietly composed and eyes darting around the room to make sure of all exits and potential threats.
 His face hidden mostly by a black mask upto his eyes for stealth, not much of his skin visible so people don’t see his Orcish nature coming for them.
 He may not seem very well armed but that would be a mistake to assume he isn’t loaded to the teeth with weapons and tools of assassination.
 His eyes reflect the lives he has taken ahead of their time, dead and cold as they stare at yours determining what fate has in store.
-Obsessively he flips coins when passive determining the fate of people he meets, Heads for Dead or Tails for Potential Victim…”
+Obsessively he flips coins when passive determining the fate of people he meets, Heads for Dead or Tails for Potential Victim…*

 A mighty assassin.
 Nobody knows where he will strike.
 Svoul was recruited into the Bloody Fist at a young age when his parents were killed by the Bloody Fist during a tribal “misunderstanding.”
 Fueled with grief and Orcish bloodlust, Svoul focused inward and sharpened his skills into razor precision and deadly efficiency.
 When things require a delicate touch or political coercion, Svoul is sent in.
 Mastering the art of subterfuge and etiquette to get him in the door but when it’s time to execute the plan he will make it seem like he was never there and leave a trail of carnage in his wake.
 Sometimes missions are as simple as black bag and grab a target or setup a murder scene and pin the job on someone else.
 He uses an assortment of weapons based on the job to make sure it fits the description and wounds match the job to avoid suspicion.

 ### High Shamans

 You are the spiritual magical force behind the Bloody Fist’s mighty blades.
 You keep the ranks of the Bloody Fist moving without relenting.
 Your Earth Magic seals their wounds and gives them life, Your Celestial Magic smites your foes with elemental fury, Your Necromantic ways incite fear on the battlefield to break even the sternest of spirits.
 You don’t answer to anyone under the rank of Honor Guard but you move with your Raid Leader to preserve tactical advantage.

-	Shamans are the literal backbone of the Bloody Fist fighting machine.
+- Shamans are the literal backbone of the Bloody Fist fighting machine.
 The Grunts take the abuse for you, and you heal their wounds, but you always make wounds that don’t heal so easily.
-	You outrank the Raid Leaders in power structure, but you respect their battlefield skill and prowess so unless the command is unsound you will follow it even till death
+- You outrank the Raid Leaders in power structure, but you respect their battlefield skill and prowess so unless the command is unsound you will follow it even till death
-	Make sure you stay in formation with your Grunts infront of you and beside your Raid Leaders.
+- Make sure you stay in formation with your Grunts infront of you and beside your Raid Leaders.
 You should play these roles like a PC healer/necromancer/celestial caster would.
-	If you are the Celestial caster of the pairing, BLOW THEM UP!
+- If you are the Celestial caster of the pairing, BLOW THEM UP!
 Make them fear your spells.
 The players will be confused at your intelligence and use of “sky magics” for a the “common Orc” so use that to your advantage.
 Cast protectives, imprison people who rush you.
-	If you are the Earth caster of the pairing, KEEP YOUR MEN ALIVE!
+- If you are the Earth caster of the pairing, KEEP YOUR MEN ALIVE!
 When everyone is safe on healing, disable them with Chaos debuffs and Cause Wound spells.
 Don’t waste Death Spells because you will need Life Spells for your Raid Leaders and other Shaman.
 Play like a PC would about keeping your team alive, if the Grunts fall you are screwed so keep them up as meat shields.
 Don’t be afraid to cut loose on the players with Necromancy/Chaos
-	You will search players for Magic Items and turn them to the Raid Leaders if martial weapons but keep the Spell Magic Items to use against the players.
+- You will search players for Magic Items and turn them to the Raid Leaders if martial weapons but keep the Spell Magic Items to use against the players.
 They can reloot them later from your body.

 #### Strum Skyburner (Celestial Avatar of the Sky)